Arthur, King of Time and Space Arthur, King of Time and Space

 How do you create a cartoon?

-I scan the drawings into MSPaint (when they aren't created there) then paste up, clean up and color the strip there.
-Usually there's very little clean up because I don't pencil before I ink (when I ink) and I don't use preliminary construction lines (I recall astounding one or two fellow Vootie contributors with that, the one time I jammed with them in person; as well as Fred Berger when I was his student at the American Academy of Art).
-A weekday cartoon usually takes half an hour or an hour to execute.
-A Sunday cartoon there's no telling, which is why they get drawn on Saturdays.
+I scanned the drawings into MSPaint (when they weren't created there) then paste up, cleaned up and colored the strip there.
+Usually there was very little clean up because I didn't pencil before I inked (when I inked) and I don't use preliminary construction lines (I recall astounding one or two fellow Vootie contributors with that, the one time I jammed with them in person; as well as Fred Berger when I was his student at the American Academy of Art).

 How is the website maintained?

 I've always believed in easy-loading web pages (which is why I didn't put comic strips on the web back in the dialup age as did Scott Kurtz and Pete Abrams and others who are now the old men of webcomics).
-Even when I learn fancier code, my look may not change much.
+Even if I ever learn fancier code, my look may not change much.

 What music inspires Arthur, King of Time and Space?

-I'm a child of "classic rock" and movie soundtracks.
+I'm a child of "classic rock", movie soundtracks and Muppet music.
 That said, most of the music that inspires me does so for associations I bring to it.
 I like jazz, but the jazz I like best is reinterpretations of melodies I already know (like Ahmad Jamal's rendition of Suicide is Painless or - my favorite piece of recorded music of all time - Eumir Deodato's Also Sprach Zarathustra).
 Stealing the Enterprise from the Search for Spock soundtrack, and the fifteen minute version of the 70s disco suite of Star Wars themes, mean Arthur, King of Time and Space to me through association with material that inspired it, and because there's not a lot of modern pop music inspired by King Arthur.
-There is Rick Wakeman's album King Arthur and the Knights of the Round Table (Is that its name?) of which my favorite track is Merlin because I like instrumentals.
+There is Rick Wakeman's album King Arthur and the Knights of the Round Table (Is that its name?) of which my favorite track is Merlin the Magician because I like instrumentals.
 The 1812 Overture is my theme for the battle of Bedegraine and for the space arc version of [spoiler deleted].
 There's a folk song called (here's another title I'm probably mangling) I'll Give You My Riley to Ride 1952 Vincent about a bad boy who leaves his bike to his girl, which makes me think of Merlin and Nimue (that tells you more about those characters than any cast bio ever could).
 Early on Guenevere adopted Walking on Sunshine by Katrina and the Waves as her theme song.
 The day the western arc debuted, Lancelot staked out the Eagles' Desperado.
 This cartoon established Still the One as Arthur's and Guenevere's song.

 When I like a piece of music I'll listen to it over and over.
 When I started drawing a cartoon a day in 1976, I picked out the longest single piece I had in my collection, so that I'd have to turn the phonograph needle back least often while drawing.
 In that way the alltime theme for my daily cartoons became the Ballet for a Girl from Buchanan suite on Chicago II.